-If you are sick, the last thing you’d probably think of doing is fasting.
-After all, most people drink chicken soup, ginger tea, and orange juice when they’re sick, so how could NOT eating anything at all be good for you?
+If you want to stay healthy, the last thing you’d probably think of doing is fasting.
+After all, there are so many vitamins and minerals you need to help support your immunity, like vitamin C, zinc, and protein.
+So how could NOT eating anything at all be good for you and help support immunity?

 Well, a new study suggests that a bit of fasting can actually be good for your immune system.
 Scientists at USC say that fasting for two to four days can regenerate the entire immune system, even in the elderly.